gnobitab/InstaFlow/README.md

 ## Comparison with SD 1.5 in Inference Time

-We use the same computer and took screenshots of random generation.
+For an intuitive understanding, we use the same computer and took screenshots of random generation.
 The text prompt is *"A photograph of a snowy mountain near a beautiful lake under sunshine."*

                    InstaFlow-0.9B                                   Stable Diffusion 1.5